Bedsore (decubitus ulcer)

 • People with paralysis often no longer feel pressure and pain at the affected areas.

-• Vulnerable parts of the body can be relieved by repositioning and rotating the person.
+• Vulnerable parts of the body can be relieved by repositioning and turning the person.

 • Special sitting or reclining surfaces can also absorb the pressure.